geekysuavo/pyppm/software/pulprogs/README.md

 P = [... [pyppm.RELAY, False] ...]
 ```

+* The relay argument must be a boolean.

 ### `pyppm.ACQUIRE`

 The 'acquire' instruction tells the device to read a set number of digital